AP-STA mode

 Disclaimer

 This mode is completely unsupported and should be used for educational purposes only.
-If you need a reliable solution with an access point (AP) and wireless client (STA) on the same device, buy a second Wi-Fi adapter and follow this FAQ instead.
+If you need a reliable solution with an access point (AP) and wireless client (STA) on the same device, obtain a second Wi-Fi adapter and follow this walkthrough instead.
+Issues related to this will be labeled as invalid and closed.
+No hard feelings.

 Before proceeding with the installation, it's important to have a basic understanding of how AP-STA works.